Omkar211202/Omkar_Notes/content/Miscellaneous/Equity Research Analyst.md

 ---

-## CHAPTER 2: INTRODUCTION TO SECURITIES MARKET
+## Introduction to Securities Market

 - What's a security ?
 Securities are evidence that show evidence of indebtedness or ownership of assets in an incorporated entity.